Port Health / Imported Food

 Europe wide controls are in place as harmful chemicals from plastics have been found to migrate into food.

-As a result, consignments are analysed before they are shipped, and the results submitted to Port Health with a Declaration to confirm that harmful chemicals are below permitted limits.
+As a result, consignments must be analysed before they are shipped, and the results submitted to Port Health with a Plastics Declaration (PDD) to confirm that harmful chemicals are below permitted limits.

 For more information on the legislation visit the Food Standards Agency website.